 The scope and continuation of the CEPI Funding Agreement may be amended depending on ongoing developments of the COVID-19 outbreak and the success of the Company's COVID-19 vaccine candidate developed under the CEPI Funding Agreement relative to other third-party COVID-19 vaccine candidates or treatments.
-If the World Health Organization (WHO), CEPI or a regulatory authority having jurisdiction over a clinical trial performed under the CEPI Funding Agreement determines that a third-party product candidate has substantially greater potential than the Company's COVID-19 vaccine candidate developed under the CEPI Funding Agreement and should be prioritized instead for a particular trial, the Company must consider in good faith any written request of CEPI not to proceed with a clinical trial of such COVID-19 vaccine candidate (the determination of whether to proceed or not with such trial shall be made by the Company in its sole discretion).
-In addition, CEPI has the right to unilaterally terminate the CEPI Funding Agreement upon prior written notice if CEPI determines that (i) there are material safety, regulatory, scientific misconduct or ethical issues with the project undertaken by the Company under the CEPI Funding Agreement, (ii) the project undertaken by the Company under the CEPI Funding Agreement, or (v) the Company commits fraud or a financial irregularity, as such terms are defined in the CEPI Funding Agreement.
+If the World Health Organization ("WHO"), CEPI or a regulatory authority having jurisdiction over a clinical trial performed under the CEPI Funding Agreement determines that a third-party product candidate has substantially greater potential than the Company's COVID-19 vaccine candidate developed under the CEPI Funding Agreement and should be prioritized instead for a particular trial, the Company must consider in good faith any written request of CEPI not to proceed with a clinical trial of such COVID-19 vaccine candidate; however the determination of whether or not to proceed with such trial shall be made by the Company in its sole discretion.
+In addition, CEPI has the right to unilaterally terminate the CEPI Funding Agreement upon prior written notice if CEPI determines that (i) there are material safety, regulatory, scientific misconduct or ethical issues with the project undertaken by the Company under the CEPI Funding Agreement, (ii) the project undertaken by the Company under the CEPI Funding Agreement, (iii) the Company becomes unable to discharge its obligations under the CEPI Funding Agreement, (iv) the Company fails to meet certain criteria set forth in the CEPI Funding Agreement, or (v) the Company commits fraud or a financial irregularity, as such terms are defined in the CEPI Funding Agreement.

-In December 2021, the Company and CEPI entered into an amendment to the CEPI Funding Agreement, under which CEPI agreed to provide additional funding of up to \$5.0 million, for a total of up to \$25.6 million, to the Company to conduct a Phase I clinical trial of the Company's Omicron vaccine candidate in South Africa.
+In December 2021, the Company and CEPI entered into an amendment to the CEPI Funding Agreement, under which CEPI agreed to provide additional funding up to \$5.0 million, for a total of up to \$25.6 million, to the Company to conduct a Phase 1 clinical trial of the Company's Omicron vaccine candidate in South Africa.
+In January 2024, the Company and CEPI entered into a second amendment to the CEPI Funding Agreement, which repurposed certain unspent funds for preclinical immunogenicity studies for use for preclinical challenge studies.

 CEPI advances grant funds upon request by the Company consistent with the agreed upon amounts and schedules as provided in the CEPI Funding Agreement.
-The first tranche of funding of \$11.3 million was received in September 2021, the second tranche of funding of \$2.7 million was received in April 2022 and the third tranche of funding of \$1.2 million was received in June 2023.
+The first tranche of funding of \$11.3 million was received in September 2021, the second tranche of funding of \$2.7 million was received in April 2022, the third tranche of funding of \$1.2 million was received in June 2023, and the fourth tranche of funding of \$2.4 million was received in December 2023.

 Payments received in advance that are related to future performance are deferred and recognized as grant revenue when the research and development activities are performed.
-Cash payments received under the CEPI Funding Agreement are restricted as to their use until expenditures contemplated in the funding agreement are incurred.
-The Company recognized grant revenue of \$1.1 million and \$2.6 million, respectively, during the three and six months ended June 30, 2023, and \$2.4 million and \$4.7 million, respectively, during the three and six months ended June 30, 2023 and December 31, 2022, short-term deferred revenue of \$1.7 million and \$3.0 million, respectively, was recorded on the condensed consolidated balance sheets.
-Deferred revenue will be recognized over the period in which the funding agreement activities related to the tranches of funding are expected to take place, which is currently estimated to be through the end of the year 2023.
-As of June 30, 2023 and December 31, 2022, \$1.7 million and \$3.0 million, respectively, was recorded as short-term restricted cash on the condensed consolidated balance sheets.
+Cash payments received under the CEPI Funding Agreement are restricted as to their use until expenditures contemplated in the agreement are incurred.
+During the three months ended March 31, 2024 and 2023, the Company recognized grant revenue of \$1.0 million and \$1.5 million, respectively, under the CEPI Funding Agreement.
+As of March 31, 2024 and December 31, 2023, short-term restricted cash and short-term deferred revenue of \$1.2 million and \$2.3 million, respectively, were recorded on the condensed consolidated balance sheets.
+Deferred revenue will be recognized over the period in which the CEPI Funding Agreement activities related to the tranches of funding are expected to take place, which is currently estimated to be through the first quarter of 2025.